dbt-labs/docs.getdbt.com/website/docs/reference/commands/debug.md

 <VersionBlock firstVersion="1.6">

-`dbt debug --connection` is a utility function that allows you to test the data platform connection _only_.
-To view information for debugging purposes, use `dbt debug` without the `--connection` flag.
+`dbt debug` is a utility function to test the database connection and display information for debugging purposes, such as the validity of your project file and your installation of any requisite dependencies (like `git` when you run `dbt deps`).

+To test the data platform connection _only_, add the `--connection` flag at the end of the command.
+For example, `dbt debug --connection` will only test the connection to the data platform and skip the other checks `dbt debug` looks for.

-*Note: This is not to be confused with [debug-level logging](/reference/global-configs/about-global-configs#debug-level-logging) via the `--debug` option which increases verbosity.
+*Note: Not to be confused with [debug-level logging](/reference/global-configs/about-global-configs#debug-level-logging) via the `--debug` option which increases verbosity.

 The `--config-dir` option to `dbt debug` will show the configured location for the `profiles.yml` file and exit: